 The coming World Space Week is already running, from the 4th until the 10th of October.
 We are talking about the most important global event which celebrates Space and the technological contributions to better human life.

-In 1999, the United Nations General Assembly thought necessary that the world community should have a more comprehensive awareness and understanding of space exploration.
-Hence, to create a solid ground that bonds humans and cosmos, the UN announced that year, the World Space Week (WSW), to be held every October from the 4th up to the 10th.
+In 1999, the United Nations General Assembly thought it necessary that the world community should have a more comprehensive awareness and understanding of space exploration.
+Hence, to create a solid ground that bonds humans and the cosmos, the UN announced that year, the World Space Week (WSW), to be held every October from the 4th up to the 10th.
 Now, these dates were not assigned randomly.
 They are historical and meaningful dates in the human space exploration.
 For the opening of the venture, 1957, 4th of October commemorates the Launch of the first human-made Earth satellite, Sputnik 1.
 In 1967, the 10th of October had celebrated the signing of the Treaty on Principles Governing the Activities of States in the Exploration and Peaceful Uses of Outer Space, including the Moon and Other Celestial Bodies.

 Since then, the interest in the World Space Week– WSW– has increased over the years.
 The board director Goran Nikolašević said “World Space Week 2017 broke records with over 4,000 events.
 Most events were held in countries which are not top space-faring nations, showing the strength of World Space Week in the developing world.”

 Every year, the World Space Week Association Board of Directors selects a theme.
 A topic that draws the attention of the global community and relates to space´s aspect.
 In 2017, the theme was “Exploring New Worlds in Space.”
 This year topic is “Space Unite The World.”
 Next theme to develop would be “The Moon: Gateway to the Stars.”